 Speedway had a brief revival in Cardiff in 1951 at a new venue constructed on a reclaimed tip off Penarth Road, but this was even more short-lived.
 Speedway’s appeal had withered as cars replaced bikes in the affections of petrolheads.
 By 1953 speedway ceased at Penarth Road Stadium, there was a single season rugby league experiment which also flopped and then it fell into dereliction until demolition in 1969 when the area was covered in light industrial units and car showrooms.
 Its position is marked by Stadium Close.
 Incidentally, adding Ninian Park, Leckwith Stadium, Cardiff City Stadium and the Cardiff International Sports Stadium to Grangetown Stadium, Sloper Road Stadium and Penarth Road Stadium means there have been a total of seven full-scale sports stadia within half a mile of each other in this part of Cardiff!

 And that was that for speedway in Cardiff.
 In Wales it lingered on in Newport at Somerton Park until 1977 and Hayley Stadium from 1977 to 2012.
 Now Cardiff is lumbered with the Millennium Stadium event.
-They come over the Severn Bridge in their smart-casual leisure-wear with their ghastly children in their Peugeot estates (no real bikers bother with speedway – they’re into the superbikes), make a lot of noise four three hours watching four riders going round and round sideways, eat in Harvester, crash out in a Holiday Inn and go home barely aware that they’ve just been somewhere called Cardiff, capital of Wales.
+They come over the Severn Bridge in their High Street leisure-wear with their ghastly children in their Peugeot estates (no real bikers bother with speedway – they’re into the superbikes), make a lot of noise for three hours watching four riders going round and round sideways, eat in Harvester, crash out in a Holiday Inn and go home barely aware that they’ve just been somewhere called Cardiff, capital of Wales.
 Vroom, Vroom.